panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 ## 4. React.memo() and callback functions

-Function objects follow the same principles of comparison as "regular" objects.
 The function object equals only to itself.

-Let's compare some functions:
+Let's see that by comparing some functions:

 ```javascript{8}
 function sumFactory() {
   return (a, b) => a + b;